From 1st April 2010, EDF Energy became a mandatory Feed-in Tariffs (FITs) licensee

 How it works

 As a Feed-in Tariffs generator, you can enter into a contract with a fixed p/kWh rate for the energy you generate and in addition you will receive a p/kWh rate for the energy you export.
 The price we pay you is dependent on the installation's size and technology and is paid quarterly.

 Feed-in Tariffs information

-Feed-in Tariffs involves multiple organisations and processes.
+A number of organisations and processes are involved in providing Feed-in Tariffs (FITs).
 If you have any complaints regarding any of the organisations involved, DECC has produced a guide which lists the different types of issues that may be raised by FITs Generators.
 Click here to view the guide.

 The government introduced the Climate Change Levy (CCL) to help reduce greenhouse gas emissions - a principal cause of climate change.
 As a tax on the amount of energy you use, CCL is designed to promote energy efficiency and encourage investment in energy saving equipment.
 We collect CCL, which affects most businesses and public sector bodies paying VAT at the standard rate, from our customers on the government’s behalf.